GiovanniSalmeri/yellow-qrcode/README.md

 The following arguments are available, all but the first argument are optional:

-`Content` = content of the QR code, words into quotes if there are spaces
+`Content` = content of the QR code, wrap into quotes if there are spaces
 `Label` = label of the QR code, wrap multiple words into quotes
 `Style` = style, e.g. `left`, `center`, `right`
 `Size` = QR code width and height in pixel